2026 Program

 As AI reshapes work, can Universal Basic Income protect dignity and redefine purpose in a world beyond labour?
 What happens to leisure, taxation, and social cohesion when the link breaks?

-with Jarrel Seah, Tonya Higgins Tamsin Jones
+with Jarrel Seah, Tonya Higgins and Tamsin Jones

 A wrap up of the day's events and conversations.